Swapnil-ingle/Swapnil-ingle.github.io/solid.md

   }
 }
 // This notify() method now depends upon the whole Subscriber object, and it didn't need to.
 It only needs getNotifyEmail() method.
-// Note that, now notify method cannot be used by any other object which also has an emailID and to whom we can send notification,
+// Note that now notify() method cannot be used by any other object which also has an email and to whom we can send a notification,
 // but who is NOT a subscriber.
 ```